Diane de Anda

 The Patchwork Garden, Reading is Fundamental 2013-2014 STEAM Multicultural Book Collection; 2014 Skipping Stones Honor Award and the 2014 Paterson Prize for Books for Young People; A Day Without Sugar, Bank Street College of Education’s Best Children’s Books of the Year 2013; The Monster in the Mattress, International Latino Book Awards 2012 and the Texas Star Reading List 2012-2015.

 Diane still never goes to bed before 2 a.m., writing children’s books and short stories, poems, and essays published in magazines for adults and children.
 She likes to laugh and has her satires frequently published in Humor Times and has a book of funny and fantasy poems for children coming out next year.
-She loves a noisy household and it is always been filled with animals.
+She loves a noisy household and it has always been filled with animals.
 Halloween is Diane’s favorite holiday when she turns her house into a haunted realm filled with witches, flying bats and moving, talking ghouls, ghosts, and goblins, who greet the 200 children who visit every year.

 Diane’s newest English/Spanish board/novelty books, entitled, Who Am I? will be available in 2019.